pacejerritt/jerrittpace.com/README.md

 The ajax code is explained at
 http://dinbror.dk/blog/how-to-preload-entire-html5-video-before-play-solved/

-I got the file heirarchy straight finally.
+I got the file heirarchy straight in github finally.